Suggested links

 or call (866) 608-8933

-About Dr. Robert B. Cameron
+Meet Dr. Robert B. Cameron

 As one of the leading experts on pleural mesothelioma, Dr. Robert B. Cameron is the Scientific Advisor for the Pacific Mesothelioma Center in Los Angeles.
 Having founded UCLA’s reputed mesothelioma program, Dr. Cameron remains an active director today.
-He also travels extensively throughout the U.S. to teach surgeons how to manage mesothelioma.

 Dr. Robert Cameron’s Professional Background